ktaylor63/southeast/site/content/articles/endangered-snail-not-only-survives-forest-fire-but-found-in-places-never-before-seen.md

 updated: 'July 20th, 2017'
 ---

-**Asheville, NC** - Wildlife biologists scaled the wall of the Nantahala Gorge on hands and knees - more climbing than hiking the steep terrain – searching for one of the rarest animals in the world in the wake of forest fires that burned through its habitat last winter.
+**Asheville, North Carolina** - Wildlife biologists scaled the wall of the Nantahala Gorge on hands and knees - more climbing than hiking the steep terrain – searching for one of the rarest animals in the world in the wake of forest fires that burned through its habitat last winter.

 The [noonday globe snail](https://ecos.fws.gov/ecp0/profile/speciesProfile?sId=322) (*Petera clarki nantahala*) was placed on the federal endangered species list in 1978.
 The only place it was known to exist was a portion of the southern side of the Nantahala River Gorge, in North Carolina’s Swain County.